MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PipelineInfo_ClientCountry** – The device country (based on IP address)

 - **PipelineInfo_ClientIp** – The first three octets of the IP address

+- **Reason** - String contain for detailed reason associated with the event.

 - **SessionId** – The identifier for the session